Superradiant scattering of electromagnetic fields from ringing black holes: Observability of the superradiant signal and primordial black hole merging

+Several ground-based radio observatories are fully operational to explore EM signals, such as the Giant Metrewave Radio Telescope (GMRT) with frequency range, $\omega\gtrsim 50 {\rm M}\SI{}{\hertz}$ \cite{gmrttifr, Gupta2017, Intema:2016jhx}, Square Kilometer Array (SKA)\cite{Weltman:2018zrl}, and Very Large Array (VLA) \cite{VLA} other than LOFAR (already mentioned).
+Moreover, the latest addition, LOTAAS (LOFAR Tied-Array All-Sky Survey)\cite{Sanidas:2019stw, Michilli:2018sqb, Michilli:2019uzx, Tan:2020alu} is capable of receiving signals throughout the northern hemisphere.

-To this end, we must point out the time scale of the evolving superradiant amplitude $\tau \sim 200 (M/M_{\odot}) \mu s$ which is of the order of GW oscillation time scale.
-Therefore, to measure such a signal the sensitivity in the time measurement is extremely important, and in this range with, $M\sim 10^{-2} M_\odot$, implying $\tau \sim 2\mu s$, only LOFAR with precision $\sim 0.1$ ns \cite{Corstanje:2016mia}, could detect those.
-To put the above estimates in perspective, in the Table.\ref{tabobs} we provide the frequency range and precision-time-scale of the existing observatories along with the frequency ranges corresponding to superradiant absorption cross-section and its oscillation time scale, $(\tau)$ for a range of BH mass.
-Our findings may open up an enormous opportunity to explore the prospect of direct detection of the superradiance phenomena, and a new way of observing the PBHs of cosmological origin.
+To this end, we must point out the time scale of the evolving superradiant amplitude $\tau \sim 200 (M/M_{\odot}) \mu s$, which is of the order of the GW oscillation time scale.
+Therefore, to measure such a signal, the sensitivity in the time measurement is extremely important, and in this range with $M\sim 10^{-2} M_\odot$, implying $\tau \sim 2\mu s$, only LOFAR with precision $\sim 0.1$ ns \cite{Corstanje:2016mia}, could detect those.
+To put the above estimates in perspective, in the table.\ref{tabobs}, we provide the frequency range and precision time scale of the existing observatories along with the frequency ranges corresponding to the superradiant absorption cross-section and its oscillation time scale, $(\tau)$, for a range of BH mass.
+Our findings, thus, open up an enormous opportunity to explore the prospect of direct detection of the superradiance phenomena and a new way of observing the PBH-PBH merging phenomena.